mircealungu/mircea/notes/Book-Reviews.md

 ## The History of Western Philosophy, by Bertrand Russel
 - started Feb
-- re-reading this after I've read it last year in audio form and didn't remain with much; trying to see whether reading on paper is better
+- re-reading this after I've read it last year in audio form and didn't remain with much; trying to see whether reading on paper results in better retention

 ## The Dark Forest, Cixin Liu
 - Jan, audio